pybites/pybites.github.io-source/content/guest-ast-intro.md

 The `ast` module is mostly a large collection of classes, one for each of the different aspects of the Python grammar.
 Overall, there are about 100 classes, ranging from literals, to more complex construct such as list comprehensions.

 `ast.AST` is the base class for all other classes in the module, and it defines the following base attributes for all AST nodes:
-- `lineno`, `col_offset`, `end_lineno`, and `end_col_offset` are used to track the precise position in the original text source code related to the node.
+- `lineno`, `col_offset`, `end_lineno`, and `end_col_offset` are used to track the precise position of the related instruction in the source code.
-- `_fields` contains the list of attributes of each node (you can think that is a list of "children" names).
+- `_fields` contains the list of attribute names (you can think that is a list of "children" names).

-The trickiest part of an AST is understanding node and attribute semantics because there are a lot of variants.
+When dealing with an AST the trickiest part is understanding nodes and attributes semantic.
+In fact, there are a lot of variants and corner cases, so it is easy to get confused.

 A good way to start to familiarize with an AST is to use an interactive console such as [`ipython`](https://ipython.org) similarly to what we did in the previous examples.
 If you are used to an IDE, both [PyCharm](https://plugins.jetbrains.com/plugin/227-psiviewer) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=azeemba.python-ast-preview) provide plugins to visualize an AST (notice that PyCharm uses its own version of AST called [Program Structure Interface - PSI](https://plugins.jetbrains.com/docs/intellij/psi.html))

 No matter your preferred choice, the documentation is a fundamental resource to keep at hand.
 Yet, a couple of remarks:
 - Given that the Python language is in constant evolution, make sure to use the [most recent version of the Python doc](https://docs.python.org/3/library/ast.html?highlight=ast).
-- The official documentation also suggest to consult [Green Tree Snake](https://greentreesnakes.readthedocs.io/), which indeed does a good job at complementing the default documentation on parts that that otherwise would seem "dry" of details.
+- The official documentation also suggests to consult [Green Tree Snake](https://greentreesnakes.readthedocs.io/), which indeed does a good job at complementing the official documentation on parts that that otherwise would seem "dry" of details.

-Beside the classes, the `ast` module defines how to perform a visit of a tree, or to apply transformations.
+Beside the classes, the `ast` module defines how to perform a visit of a tree, and how to do transformations.

 ### Visiting an AST

 You can visit an AST in two ways: using helper functions, or via an `ast.NodeVisitor` class.

-Let's starts from the helper functions.
+Let's starts reviewing the helper functions:
 - `ast.walk()` visit the specified node, and *recursively* all its descendant, but in a non specified order.
-- `ast.iter_fields()` and `ast.iter_child_nodes()` are similar to `.items()` and `.keys()` of a `dict` data structure, but applied to a specific node only, and they are not recursive
+- `ast.iter_fields()` and `ast.iter_child_nodes()` are similar to `.items()` and `.keys()` of a `dict` data structure, but applied to a specific node only, and they are *not recursive.*

 Here some examples:
 ```